 - The Imbible brings Micah LeMon’s two decades of bartending experience right into your home.
 Focusing on the four main components of a drink (spirit, sweet, and sour or bitter), LeMon explains the way each contributes to the flavor and balance of a cocktail.
 Including over 40 cocktail recipes, The Imbible also covers the best bartending tools and techniques to educate even the most novice of bartenders.

-For more great local reads, be sure to follow the “Culture Notes” in each issue of Wine & Country Life and stop by our Charlottesville Wine & Country Shop.
+For more great local reads written by a Virginia author, be sure to follow the “Culture Notes” in each issue of Wine & Country Life and stop by our Charlottesville Wine & Country Shop.
 For more great reads, explore Books on Every Wine Lovers List. ~